zachwolek/url-shortener-ui/README.md

 ### Iteration 3

-Write Cypress tests for the following user flows (don't forget to stub your network requests):
+Write Cypress tests for the following user flows.
+All network requests must be stubbed.

 * When a user visits the page, they can view the page title, form and the existing shortened URLs
 * When a user fills out the form, the information is reflected in the input field values